The Story of Marie and Julien: Direction

 The film illustrates Rivette's view that the act of watching cinema involves game-playing, day-dreaming and paranoid fantasy.
 He leaves aside the usual devices of the horror genre—no music, shock sound effects, special effects, or gore—evoking feelings and scenes verbally rather than showing them, yet he does employ Hitchcockian "MacGuffins" such as chance encounters, "clues," and the blackmail plot-line.
 The use of oneiric visuals in the opening and closing scenes of the film was influenced by Rivette's earlier film Hurlevent (1985), an adaptation of Wuthering Heights by Emily Brontë.
 Some of the dialogue that was in the original notes was read as though quoting.

 Film critic Glenn Kenny has said that the "calm precision" of the mise en scène in the opening dream sequence "put [him] under such a powerful spell" that "it reconfirmed ...
 Rivette's standing as an ultimately unquantifiable master".
 Throughout the film, everyday sounds are amplified by a lack of music, and the film uses sweeping long shots, and several incidental scenes of Julien working, talking with his cat, and of the characters sleeping.
 Slant Magazine commented that the cat is the film's most interesting character, and Philippa Hawker of The Age notes that the film "has one of the best sequences involving a cat on film."
 The camera follows the cat and films it looking directly at the camera, giving a sense of artistic freedom and spontaneity.

 The cinematography by William Lubtchansky furthers Rivette's interest in visual textures.
 The film's colour palette is largely natural, except for certain scenes—like the initial dream sequence—that are filmed in vivid colours.
-In the scene where Marie is arranging the attic room, the light changes—from shadow to warm light—just as she places an oil lamp on a stool to indicate that she has placed it correctly; this introduces a supernatural element that contrasts with the realism of the rest of the film.Interview with Emmanuelle Béart, DVD special features.
+In the scene where Marie is arranging the attic room, the light changes—from shadow to warm light—just as she places an oil lamp on a stool to indicate that she has placed it correctly; this introduces a supernatural element that contrasts with the realism of the rest of the film.